databrary/design/ridir-16/narrative.md

 For the interface to return a thumbnail image, Databrary will need to take information about the video and compute the frame or frames that should be returned.
 Similarly, if the user interface allows the user to click on thumbnail images and preview video segments or use mouse movements to scrub through the video segments forward and backward in time, the Databrary system may need to compute and re-encode these frames in cases that the entire video cannot be delivered to the user.
 Solving these problems in ways that make the interface responsive to users will be critical for making the search capability useful.
+Databrary's current timeline and highlights interfaces support video streaming, but the proposed new features will require extensive new work.

 #### Project 2: Code import, representation/visualization, and export

-This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting in their native formats.
+Project 2 focuses on importing coding files from the leading software coding tools used by developmental scientists, representing and visualizing codes within Databrary, and exporting coding files in their native formats.
 Despite significant variation across coding tool platforms, at one level, all of the codes we intend to import are usually simple data structures.
 Each code consists of a start time, an optional end time, and an associated set of alphanumeric characters or data structures.
 Coding files consist of one or more arrays of these codes, organized into separate, possibly hierarchical or nested "passes".
 Databrary's existing data model includes an internal representation that allows users to apply simple text-based tags to temporal segments of specific videos.
-We will build upon this foundation in building the coding file import capabilities that are part of Project 2.
+We will extend this foundation in building the coding file import capabilities that are part of Project 2.

 ##### Project 2.1: Import and export Datavyu coding files.

 We will start by making Databrary capable of importing spreadsheets generated by Datavyu (datavyu.org), the free, Java-based, open-source video coding tool maintained by Databrary and Project PI, Adolph.
 Some 6 volumes on Databrary representing 230 video sessions contain spreadsheets coded in Datavyu.
-Internal download data, support forum comments, and our survey of the video-using developmental science community (Gilmore & Adolph, 2016) suggests that there are hundreds of laboratories using Datavyu.
+Internal download data, support forum comments, and our survey of the video-using developmental science community suggest that there are hundreds of laboratories using Datavyu [@gilmore_video_2016].
-The Datavyu file format is well-known to the Databrary team, and so making Databrary capable of reading Datavyu spreadsheet files will be a test case, demonstrating the feasibility of other projects (2.2 - 2.x) focused on other data formats.
+The Datavyu file format is well-known to the Databrary team, so making Databrary capable of reading Datavyu spreadsheet files will be a test case, demonstrating the feasibility of other projects (2.2 - 2.6) focused on other data formats.
 Because Datavyu uses a known format, we will also add to Databrary the capability of exporting codes in the Datavyu format.
-Jesse Lingeman, lead Datavyu developer and Clinton Freeman, a previous Datavyu developer, and current Databrary project consultant, will help guide the effort.
+At present, a user who exports from Databrary videos with linked Datavyu files must re-link the video files to the coding spreadsheet after downloading.
+By developing capabilities within Databrary to read and write information to Datavyu files, we will eliminate this time-consuming step.
+Co-I Simon will have available for consultation the current part-time Datavyu developer, Jesse Lingeman.

 ##### Project 2.2: Import ELAN coding files.

-ELAN (https://tla.mpi.nl/tools/tla-tools/elan/) is a free video and audio annotation tool developed by researchers at the Max Planck Institute for Psycholinguistics in the Netherlands.
+ELAN [@ELAN_2016] is a free video and audio annotation tool developed by researchers at the Max Planck Institute for Psycholinguistics in the Netherlands.
-It is widely used in the psycholinguistics community, including respondents in our recent survey (Gilmore & Adolph, 2016), and has special features for language researchers who often use it to study language features from phonetics to pragmatics.
+It is widely used in the psycholinguistics community and among respondents to our recent survey [@gilmore_video_2016].
+It has special features for language researchers who use it to study language features from phonetics to pragmatics.
-Han Sloetjes, Lead Developer on ELAN, has agreed to serve on the technical advisory team and assist the project team to overcome hurdles involved in importing and exporting ELAN formatted files.
+Han Sloetjes, one of the lead developerers on ELAN, has agreed to serve on the TAC and assist the project team to overcome hurdles involved in importing and exporting ELAN files (Appendix A).
 ELAN is built in Java, like Datavyu, and the ELAN team has already consulted with the Databrary and Datavyu staff on challenges both tools face in importing and playing diverse video formats.
 Import/export tools currently exist for converting ELAN files to and from the CHAT format used in CHILDES, TalkBank, and HomeBank (see Project 2.3 below).
 ELAN coding data includes significantly more structure than Datavyu, including hierarchical and linked coding passes (called tiers), but we expect the basic coding information from ELAN files to be extractable, and simple versions to be exportable.
-Project staff will build on these existing links in developing ELAN import/export features for Databrary.
+Project staff will build on these existing relationships in developing ELAN import/export features for Databrary.

 ##### Project 2.3: Import and export CHAT files.

-TalkBank (talkbank.org) is a collection of language-related databases that include transcripts, audio, and video data from children and adults.
+TalkBank [@talkbank_site] is a collection of language-related databases that include transcripts, audio, and video data from children and adults.
-Many of TalkBank's audio or video files are linked to text-based transcripts in the CHAT format, developed for the Child Language Data Exchange System (CHILDES) Project.
+Many of TalkBank's audio or video files are linked to text-based transcripts in the CHAT format [@CHAT_files_2015], developed for the Child Language Data Exchange System (CHILDES) Project.
-CHAT files can be used with the Computerized Language ANalysis (CLAN) suite of software tools, a recognized standard in the language community.
+CHAT files can be used with the Computerized Language ANalysis (CLAN) [@CLAN_2016] suite of software tools, a recognized standard in the language community.
-TalkBank's founder and coordinator, Dr. Brian MacWhinney, serves on the Databrary advisory board and has agreed to serve on the technical advisory committee for the current proposal.
+TalkBank's founder and coordinator, Dr. Brian MacWhinney, serves on the Databrary advisory board and has agreed to serve on the TAC for the current proposal.
 Professor MacWhinney will work with the project staff and PIs to allow CHAT-format transcripts linked with video or audio recordings to be imported into Databrary.
 CHAT files are well-structured; the file specification is open and known; and Databrary staff have already done some preliminary work with CHAT-format transcripts.
 However, CHAT files are unique in that transcription data is not directly linked to specific temporal codes, but instead specific points in the transcription text can be associated with points in the video or audio timestream.
 For this reason, this format may have unique restrictions on which files can be imported and exported.

-Support for CHAT-formatted transcripts is essential for interoperability with the NSF-funded HomeBank data archive project that focuses on collecting a large corpus of natural speech using the LENA (http://www.lenafoundation.org) recording device, linked with CHAT-formatted transcripts.
+Support for CHAT-formatted transcripts is essential for interoperability with the NSF-funded HomeBank data archive project that focuses on collecting a large corpus of natural speech using the LENA [@LENA_foundation] recording device, linked with CHAT-formatted transcripts.
-Databrary serves as a consultant on the HomeBank project, and works closely with its PIs, Anne Warlaumont (UC Merced), X, and Brian MacWhinney, and the leadership of both projects has determined that interoperability is an important priority for both efforts.
+Databrary serves as a consultant on the HomeBank project, and works closely with its PIs, Dr. Anne Warlaumont (UC Merced), Dr. Mark VanDam (Washington State University), and Dr. Brian MacWhinney.
+The leadership of both projects has determined that interoperability is an important priority for both projects given the considerable overlap in our research communities.
-LENA files are stored in a fairly well documented XML format, so Databrary staff will also investigated importing LENA data directly into Databrary.
+LENA files are stored in a fairly well documented XML format that our HomeBank colleagues have already gained working familiarity with.
+Databrary staff will build on our colleagues' expertise and contacts in developing features for Databrary.

 ##### Project 2.4: Import and export files from Transana

 Transana (http://www.transana.org/) is an open source software package that is used by researchers in the educational, learning, and developmental sciences to analyze digital video and audio.
-Earlier phases of the project have received support from both NSF and the TalkBank project at Carnegie Mellon.
+Earlier phases of the project received support from both NSF and the TalkBank project at Carnegie Mellon.
-Transana's lead developer, David Woods, has agreed to serve on the project's technical advisory committee (see Appendix X).
+Transana's lead developer, Dr. David Woods, has agreed to serve on the project's technical advisory committee (see Appendix A).
 Transana already enables the full export of project codes and related metadata into an open XML format.
 Transana also offers multi-user versions for lab groups who want to share and collaborate on coding audio or video files and a fee-for-service cloud storage feature.
+Transana's capabilities extend well beyond video coding, but these facts give the project team confidence that some form of restricted Transana file import and export features can be added to Databrary.

 ##### Project 2.5: Import and export Mangold Interact files

-Mangold Interact (http://www.mangold-international.com/en/software/interact) is a commercial video annotation tool used by a significant fraction of developmental researchers (Gilmore & Adolph, 2016).
+Mangold Interact ([@mangold_interact] is a commercial video annotation tool used by more than 20% of respondents in our recent survey [@gilmore_video_2016].
 Alongside its video collection, coding, and analysis software Mangold develops, sells, and supports integrated hardware and software laboratories for video and audio-based behavioral analyses.
-Pascal Mangold, founder of Mangold International, has agreed to serve on the project's technical advisory committee.
+Pascal Mangold, founder of Mangold International, has agreed to serve on the project's technical advisory committee (Appendix A).
 Mangold Interact has several features the project team hopes to exploit in developing the import and export functionality for Databrary.
 The software has a user-scripting function that enables coding files to be exported in a variety of formats for subsequent data analysis.
 It stores study/project-level information separately from session-specific data, and allows users to create coding templates that contain structured representations of some of the information users now store in separate coding manuals.